JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 * They like photos
 * A lot of photos are *lost* in guests phones

+{{< callout type="info" >}}
+Or not that simple.
+Make sure to iterate with LLMs to get feedback on your users flows and value proposition!
+{{< /callout >}}

 {{< details title="Total Addressable Market | TAM Guesstimation 📌" closed="true" >}}

 Let's make a guesstimate of the potential revenue for a QR and photo storage service for weddings in Poland.

 This will involve making several assumptions, as exact market data for such a niche service is scarce.

 1. Total Addressable Market (TAM) - Number of Weddings per Year

 * **Data:** According to Notes from Poland, the number of marriages in Poland dropped to just over **140,000 in 2020** from **180,000 in 2019**, with a general decline since a high of almost 260,000 in 2008.
 More recent data from Poland Insight (May 2024) notes a "demographic downturn" and a shrinking base of potential newlyweds, suggesting the number might still be lower than pre-pandemic highs.

 * **Assumption:** Let's take a cautious estimate for current weddings, considering the decline and potential for stabilization.
 We'll use **160,000 weddings per year** as a mid-point estimate between the lower pandemic number and the 2019 figure.

 2. Market Penetration - Weddings that will use the service